How could email marketing still be effective at the ripe old age of 57?

-Keep your paragraphs between 3 to 4 sentences at the most.
-Use numbers instead of writing them out and support your claims with statistics.
+Keep your paragraphs between three to four sentences at the most.
+Use numbers instead of writing them out, and support your claims with statistics.
 To break up your text, try using:

 Optimize the words for your subject line, body copy, and call to action to help the reader visualize the next step and create a sense of urgency.
-To make sure your emails get delivered, avoid spam words and phrases that’ll reduce the deliverability of your emails.
+To ensure your emails get delivered, avoid spam words and phrases that’ll reduce the deliverability of your emails.

 The Best Ability is Deliverability